heydevanand/Learn2Contribute/collaboration/github.md

   git config --global user.name "Your Name" git config --global user.email "your.email@example.com"
   ```
 - SSH Key (Optional): For added security and ease of authentication, consider generating an SSH key and linking it to your GitHub account.
-Provide instructions for creating an SSH key pair and adding the public key to your GitHub account.

 # Creating a GitHub Repository